 Children from infants to teens are welcome at every service.
 We have toys and coloring materials that younger children can use during services.
 We invite children under age 13 to help with parts of the service, such as carrying plush Torah scrolls around the sanctuary with the rabbi.
 During the school year, a Friday night service may be led by one of our Religious School classes or our youth group called OATY (Or Ami Temple Youth).
-We also have special High Holy Day services for families who want a very kid-friendly atmosphere.
+We also have special Shabbat morning and High Holy Day services for families who want a very kid-friendly atmosphere.
 While the majority of service regulars are adults, they are always happy to see children representing the next generation of our sacred community.

 - Do I have to be Jewish to attend services?

 You do not have to be Jewish to attend services.
 Everyone is welcome at Or Ami!

 If you are thinking about attending for the first time, please reach out to Rabbi Ahuva so we can be sure to welcome you (especially if you would like to attend as a group from a local school, organization, or church, mosque, temple, etc).

 - How should I dress for services?

 Business casual is the typical level of dress for Shabbat services.
 At B’nei Mitzvah and High Holy Day services, most people will wear suits.
 While we try to dress up a little to make the Sabbath day special, we would rather have you attend in blue jeans than not at all.
 Please note that there are a few seats directly under the air conditioning vents in the sanctuary.
 If you get cold easily, you may wish to bring a cardigan.